Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Did you know that like the pandemic of 2020, an epidemic hit Provence in the 18th century – and they too built a wall, right here in the Luberon?

-And if you're in the region for a bit and are interested in Vincent van Gogh, remember that he spent several years in Provence, one of them in Saint-Remy, barely 40 minutes' drive from the Luberon.
+And if you're in the region for a bit and are interested in Vincent van Gogh, remember that he spent several years in Provence, one of them in Saint Remy de Provence, less than half an hour's drive from the Luberon, and the rest in Arles, a short half hour beyond that.
 You can follow in van Gogh's footsteps, which are signposted throughout the town.

 Did you enjoy this article?
 I'd love if you shared it!